 For those attending the emergency department (A&E), we will only allow the patient to enter the hospital building unless you are accompanying a child or there are exceptional circumstances – please speak to the nurse in charge to discuss this.

-For outpatient appointments, you should come alone as there is limited space due to social distancing.
-If the nature of your appointment means you do need someone to be with you, please contact the number on your appointment letter to arrange.
+Please attend your appointment alone.
+If the nature of your appointment means you do need someone to be with you, please contact the number on your appointment letter to discus this before arriving.

-Please do not arrive more than 10 minutes before your booked appointment time.
+Please arrive no more than 10 minutes before your booked appointment time.
 You will not be able to book in until this time and this enables us to ensure those attending the hospital can maintain a safe distance within the building.
-Please remember to wear a face covering over your mouth and nose and use the alcohol gel provided at the entrance.
+Please remember to put on a hospital-provided face mask when you enter the hospital and use the alcohol gel provided at the entrance.

 Public health advice